mschult2/StardewCropCalculator/README.md

 # Caveats

-This program currently only takes into account crops.
+This program only takes into account crops.
 It does not account for:
 * Crafting
 * Energy meter
 * Time expended tending to crops